Contrast-Security-Inc/contrast-semantic-conventions/docs/general/metrics.md

 When introducing a new metric name check all existing schema files to make sure the name does not appear as a key of any "rename_metrics" section (keys denote old metric names in rename operations).

+### Metric attributes

+Metric attributes SHOULD follow the general [attribute naming rules](attribute-naming.md).
+In particular, metric attributes SHOULD have a namespace.

+Metric attributes SHOULD be added under the metric namespace when their usage and semantics are exclusive to the metric.

+Examples:

+Attributes `mode` and `mountpoint` for metric `system.filesystem.usage` should be namespaced as `system.filesystem.mode` and `system.filesystem.mountpoint`.

+Metrics can also have attributes outside of their namespace.

+Examples:

+Metric `http.server.request.duration` uses attributes from the registry such as `server.port`, `error.type`.

 ### Units